 - Internal prolapse.
 The rectum starts to drop but has not yet pushed through the anus.

 - Partial prolapse.
 Only part of the rectum has moved through the anus.

 - Complete prolapse.
 The entire rectum extends out through the anus.

 The symptoms of rectal prolapse tend to come on slowly.
 The first symptom you’ll notice is the feeling that there is a bulge at your anus.
 It may seem as though you are sitting on a ball.

 With a mirror, you may be able to see a reddish-colored bulge peeking through or actually extending out of your anus.
-Sometimes during a bowel movement, a small part of the rectum will emerge, but may retreat on its own or be easily pushed back into place.

 If nerves that control the rectal and anal muscles are damaged, rectal prolapse can develop.
 These nerves can sometimes be damaged from:

-- pregnancy or during a difficult vaginal birth
+- pregnancy or a difficult vaginal birth

 - a spinal injury